wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     EMR costs around $14-16 per day while AWS Glue is around $21 per day.
     But that difference is made up largely by avoiding the hassles of setup and the cost of "always on" EMR clusters.

+    ETL jobs are Scala or Python based.
+Glue can be used to create ETL (Extract, Transform, Load) jobs to move data from one source to another.

     <strong>AWS Glue Crawler</strong> jobs scans S3 to create <a target="_blank" href="https://docs.aws.amazon.com/glue/latest/dg/populate-data-catalog.html">AWS Glue Catalogs</a> housed in a Glue Schema Registry.
 The Glue Catalog for each region provides a central reference for metadata about all services.
 Catalog information includes location, ownership, schema, data types, and other properties changed over time, which can be used to create ETL jobs. <a target="_blank" href="https://www.youtube.com/watch?v=yj98zViIgYI" title="how to use Glue to create a data lake">VIDEO</a> <a target="_blank" href="https://www.youtube.com/playlist?list=PL5KTLzN85O4KdNBfGpD-QIabS3yvwI4qn">series</a> <a target="_blank" href="https://www.youtube.com/watch?v=8jlAoB1GmNs">4</a>